me945/Warantee-IOS/README.md

 # Warantee-IOS
-its an application that stores users warranty information
+An application that stores and manages your Waranties